Energy decay for the time dependent damped wave equation: Abstract

 \section{Abstract}

-In this article, energy decay is established for the damped wave equation on compact Riemannian manifolds where the damping coefficient is allowed to depend on time.
-It is shown that the energy of solutions decays at an exponential rate if the damping coefficient is sufficiently regular and satisfies a time dependent analogue of the classical geometric control condition.
-This is shown via a positive commutator estimate where the escape function is explicitly constructed in terms of the damping coefficient.
+Energy decay is established for the damped wave equation on compact Riemannian manifolds where the damping coefficient is allowed to depend on time.
+Using a time dependent observability inequality, it is shown that the energy of solutions decays at an exponential rate if the damping coefficient satisfies a time dependent analogue of the classical geometric control condition.
+Existing time dependent observability inequalities are improved by removing technical assumptions on the permitted initial data.